department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/Icons/commonIcons.md

 import { ReactComponent as MedicalFolder} from '@componentsDocs/VAIcon/svgs/folder-medical-solid.svg';
 import { ReactComponent as Minus} from '@componentsDocs/VAIcon/svgs/minus.svg';
 import { ReactComponent as PaperClip} from '@componentsDocs/VAIcon/svgs/PaperClip.svg';
-import { ReactComponent as PhoneSolid} from '@componentsDocs/VAIcon/svgs/phoneSolid.svg';
+import { ReactComponent as Phone} from '@componentsDocs/VAIcon/svgs/Phone.svg';
 import { ReactComponent as PickerArrows} from '@componentsDocs/VAIcon/svgs/picker-arrows.svg';
 import { ReactComponent as QuestionMark} from '@componentsDocs/VAIcon/svgs/questionMark.svg';
 import { ReactComponent as Remove} from '@componentsDocs/VAIcon/svgs/remove.svg';